+Are you considering a static IP address and want to know how it compares to a dynamic IP address?
 Internet-connected devices communicate with each other through internet protocol (IP) addresses.
-Every device on the internet typically has a unique IP address, which allows the passing of information back and forth.
+Every device on the Internet typically has a unique IP address, which allows information to be passed back and forth.

 But did you know that there are two primary types of IP addresses?